 Some lawmakers initially wanted a total ban on college sports bets.
 Legislators struck a compromise, however.
 The middle ground left Virginia residents and guests with bets on out-of-state college games at least.
 But it leaves out bets on the University of Virginia and Virginia Tech.

 Additionally, VA’s restrictions include a ban on all college prop bets, including schools both inside and outside of Virginia state lines.
-In other words, the Virginia sportsbooks can’t offer prop bets at the college level — no matter where the team or player is based.
+In other words, the Virginia online sportsbooks can’t offer prop bets at the college level — no matter where the team or player is based.

 Betting on the high scorer in the Duke-North Carolina game isn’t the only limit, either.
 Olympic games bets are banned in Virginia.
 Bets on youth sports are also prohibited.